Simulation of Beam-Beam Effects and Tevatron Experience

-In the present bunch pattern (3 trains of 12 bunches) there are two main IPs and 70 long range collision points.
+In the Tevatron bunch pattern (3 trains of 12 bunches) there are two main IPs and 70 long range collision points for each bunch.
 When performing transformation through a main IP, the ``strong'' bunch is divided into slices longitudinally.
 The higher are the orders of significant betatron resonances which are supposed to make effect on the distribution, the greater must be the number of slices.
-In our simulations 12 slices were used in the main IPs where beta-functions are approximately equal to the bunch length and only one slice in long range collision points where beta-functions are much greater and one can neglect the betatron phase advance on the bunch length.
+In our simulations 12 slices were used in the main IPs where beta-functions are approximately equal to the bunch length and only one slice in long range collision points where beta-functions are much greater and one can neglect the betatron phase advance over the bunch length.

-The transverse density distributions within ``strong'' slices are bi-Gaussian, allowing to apply the well-known formulae \cite{sympl} for 6D symplectic beam-beam kick.
+The transverse density distributions within ``strong'' slices are bi-Gaussian, allowing to apply the well-known formulae \cite{sympl} for the 6D symplectic beam-beam kick.
 However, a simple modification allowed simulating non-Gaussian strong bunches.
 Namely, the strong bunch is represented as a superposition of a few (up to three) Gaussian distributions with different betatron emittances.
 The kicks from all these ``harmonics'' are summarized additively.
 The calculation time is increased somehow (not very significantly) but the transformation remains 6D symplectic.